octocloudlabs/supercharge-docs/docs/index.md

 ## Welcome
 Get ready for the hands-on labs in the **Supercharge your onboarding and developer training with GitHub Codespaces** workshop.

-*Our contention is that Codespaces are an invaluable tool for educators and trainer.
+*Our contention is that Codespaces are an invaluable tool for educators and trainers.
 Using Codespaces means you'll spend less time on local set-up which gives your employees and students more time learning and practicing.
-Plus it is an isolated in-browser development environment that allows for risk-free learning on any machine in seconds.*
+Plus. it is an isolated in-browser development environment that allows for risk-free learning on any machine in seconds.
+And your labs or onboarding documents can be accessed from the GitHub repository.*

 **Our goal** today is to show you how Codespaces should have a place in the educators toolbox.